 At what age does child support stop?

 Child Support typically ends when the child turns 18.
-If the child is in their final year of high school when they turn 18, child support payments must continue until the end of that school year.
+If the child is in their final year of high school at 18, child support payments continue until the end of that school year.

-There are some cases in which child support payments continue after the child turns 18, which is called Child Maintenance.
-Child maintenance is payable if the child is studying secondary or tertiary education.
-This includes a university degree or an apprenticeship.
-Mainenance may also be payable if the child has a physical or mental disability, or if the child is seriously ill.
+Child support payments may continue after the child turns 18.
+This is called Child Maintenance.
+Child maintenance is payable if the child is studying secondary or tertiary education, which includes a university degree or an apprenticeship.
+It may also apply if the child has a physical or mental disability or if the child is seriously ill.

 1. The necessary expenses of the child.

-2. The capacity the parent has to pay for these expenses.
+2. The capacity of the parent to pay for these expenses.

-3. The amount the parent requires to support themselves and any other dependents they have.
+3. The amount the parent requires to support themselves and any other dependents.

 Which children are eligible for child support?